Battery Charging Service

 Float Charge

-The battery and the load are permanently connected in parallel across the DC charging source and held at a constant voltage below the battery's upper voltage limit.
-Used for emergency power back up systems.
-Mainly used with lead acid batteries.
+In float charging, the battery and load are permanently connected in parallel across a DC charging source held at a constant voltage below the battery’s upper voltage limit.
+This method is primarily used in emergency backup power systems and is most commonly associated with lead-acid batteries.

 Random Charging